 Most adult passerines in North America undergo a complete molt following the breeding season.
-This molt usually occurs from July to September and most often occurs on the breeding grounds, although there are some notable exceptions (see Pyle 1997).
-We refer to this complete molt in adults as the "prebasic molt" (= "adult prebasic molt" in Pyle 1997).
-At the same time of year (July to September), juvenile birds also undergo a molt which, following the new terminology of Howell et al. (2003), we refer to as the "preformative molt" (= "first prebasic molt" in Pyle 1997).
+This molt usually occurs from July to September and most often occurs on the breeding grounds, although there are some notable exceptions (see Pyle 2022).
+We refer to this complete molt in adults as the "prebasic molt" (= "adult prebasic molt" in Pyle 2022).
+At the same time of year (July to September), juvenile birds also undergo a molt which we refer to as the "preformative molt".
 In contrast to the complete prebasic molt of adults, the preformative molt in juveniles of most passerine species is "partial"; that is, it includes the body feathers but not the flight feathers, except sometimes the innermost rectrices (the "decks") and the innermost secondaries (the "tertials").
 Thus, the presence or absence of symmetric flight-feather replacement in a bird undergoing molt in the late summer and early fall often provides another good indicator of the age of the bird.
-First, be sure to check Pyle (1997) to make sure that the species does not replace flight-feathers during the preformative molt (termed "first prebasic molt" in Pyle).
+First, be sure to check Pyle (2022) to make sure that the species does not replace flight-feathers during the preformative molt.
 Then, examine the primaries and secondaries for the presence or absence of flight-feather molt, and examine both the left and right sides to be sure that the replacement is symmetric and not adventitious (the accidental, generally asymmetric, loss of flight feathers or body feathers anywhere on a bird).
 Record flight-feather molt with the codes shown below.
 In this case, we recommend using alpha codes since the codes are categorical and do not represent a sequence that can be expressed numerically.

 - N (0 = none): No flight-feather molt. - A (1 = adventitious): Accidental, adventitious, usually asymmetric flight-feather molt. - S (2 = symmetric): Normal, symmetric or nearly-symmetric flight-feather molt, indicative of prebasic molt in adult birds and preformative molt in some young birds.
-A few species also exhibit prealternate flight-feather molt (see Pyle 1997). - J (3 = juvenile growth): Growth of juvenile flight feathers in fledgling birds (only to be used for very young birds, just out of the nest, growing their first flight feathers).
+A few species also exhibit prealternate flight-feather molt (see Pyle 2022). - J (3 = juvenile growth): Growth of juvenile flight feathers in fledgling birds (only to be used for very young birds, just out of the nest, growing their first flight feathers).